Plate Rate is the application that helps you find the food you love, while it matches your dietary needs.Role: Research | UX/UI Designer

 RESEARCH PLAN: Within my research plan I was able to identify my research objective, who my target audience is and establish a general hypothesis around my target audience.

-SURVEYS AND INTERVIEWS: I surveyed more than 50 people using a series of questions broken down into four categories:
+SURVEYS AND INTERVIEWS: I surveyed more than 50 people and interview 12 end users.
+Questions were broken down into five categories:

 COMPETITIVE RESEARCH: I wanted to understand how both direct and indirect competitive brands within the same space were presenting similar content on their apps.